 MITIGATION STRATEGIES AND RECOMMENDATIONS:

-· Symantec recommends customers use a layered approach to securing their environment, using the latest Symantec technologies including Enterprise-Wide security monitoring from Edge to Endpoint.
+- Symantec recommends customers use a layered approach to securing their environment, utilizing the latest Symantec technologies, including Enterprise-Wide security monitoring from Edge to Endpoint.

-· In the case of technologies not monitored/managed by MSS, ensure all signatures are up to date, including endpoint security systems.
+- For technologies not monitored/managed by MSS, ensure all signatures are up to date, including endpoint technologies.

-· Ensure systems have a running firewall, unnecessary ports are closed/blocked, and all unused services are disabled.
+- Ensure systems have a running firewall, unnecessary ports are closed/blocked, and unused services are disabled.

-· Ensure that your staff is educated on Social Engineering and Phishing techniques.
+- Ensure staff is educated on Social Engineering and Phishing techniques.